Health Professionals

 Timing

-the anastomosis during the critical initial 10-day anastomotic healing period.
+Colovac is designed to provide protection of the anastomosis during the critical initial 10-day anastomotic healing period.

-No ostomy
+No Ostomy

 Colovac is designed to avoid the need for a diverting ostomy for the majority of patients who will not experience anastomotic complications.

-Possible reversal
+Possible Reversal

 Colovac is designed to allow for safe conversion to standard of care diverting ostomy for patients requiring extended anastomotic protection.

-How it works
+How it Works

-Colovac provides protection of the anastomosis during the critical 10-day postoperative healing stage, giving the majority of patients the benefit of avoiding a diverting ostomy.
+Colovac provides protection of the anastomosis during the critical 10-day post-operative healing stage, giving the majority of patients the benefit of avoiding a diverting ostomy.

 Colovac is comprised of a flexible bypass sheath that is anchored to the colon using a vacuum stent placed proximal to the anastomosis.
-The device is a minimally invasive, fully reversible internal bypass sheath that isolates the anastomosis from any contact with the fecal content during patients’ recovery, minimizing the sequelae of an anastomotic leakage (i.e. peritonitis).
+The device is a minimally invasive, fully reversible internal bypass sheath that isolates the anastomosis from any contact with the fecal content during post-operative recovery, minimizing the sequelae of an anastomotic leakage (i.e. peritonitis).

-Colovac Protection in 3 Steps
+Colovac Protection in 4 Steps

 Surgery is performed as standard of care: open, laparoscopic or robotic approach.

-Colovac Retrieval: 5-15 min.
-Endoscopic retrieval procedure through the anus
+Endoscopic Colovac retrieval procedure through the anus.

 Scientific Advisory Board